PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 Running inside VMWare Fusion: Ubuntu 64-bit Server 15.04, NGINX, PHP 5.6.4, 2GB RAM and 4 cores (Intel Core i7, 3.4 GHz).

-For each of the frameworks, the application was initially benchmarked using the PHP FastCGI Process Manager (PHP-FPM) with the opcache enabled.
+For each of the frameworks, the application was initially benchmarked using the PHP FastCGI Process Manager (PHP-FPM) with the OPcache enabled.
 For the PHPFastCGI benchmarks, a command line application was created for each of the frameworks using the appropriate adapter.
 Six instances of each application were then launched and NGINX's inbuilt load balancer was used in round-robin mode.

 Whilst PHP-FPM and PHPFastCGI sound similar, there is a very important difference: